Shetura36/Data-607/Assignment9/Data607-HW9.md

 ### Column names on data frame

-There are 11 column names in the data frame.
+There are 11 column names in the `results` data frame.

 Columns `link` and `multimedia` are lists.
 The `link` list contains the link information to the movie review article.
 The `multimedia` list contains graphics data for the movie.